Price

 - Local community activities including garland making and volunteering for children’s club programmes.

 Continue to Kitulgala in the foothills of the western Hill Country.
 Southwest of Kandy and north of Adam's Peak, Kitulgala hugs the Kelani Ganga (river) as it meanders through the Sri Lankan 'jungle'.
-Made famous by the Oscar-winning epic Bridge on the River Kwai, which was filmed here in 1956 by Sir David Lean, Kitulgala is now a popular area for nature walks and bird watching, and it is one of the few places in Sri Lanka where white-water rafting is possible.
+Made famous by the Oscar-winning epic Bridge on the River Kwai, which was filmed here in 1956 by Sir David Lean, Kitulgala is now a popular area for nature walks and bird watching.
+It is also one of the few places in Sri Lanka where white-water rafting and other exhilarating water-borne actvities are possible.

 Two nights stay at Borderlands Eco Lodge, which provides eco lodges and a jungle camp overlooking the Kelani River.
 This is a rustic ‘glamping’ experience for those who need a certain degree of comfort.
 Surrounded by mountains and the clear, rushing river below, the site is truly stunning.

-Leisurely drive through spectacular mountain scenery and Sri Lankan 'jungle' to Dalhousie, or, more correctly, Nallathanniya in Sinhala.
+Leisurely drive through spectacular mountain scenery and Sri Lankan 'jungle' to Maskeliya in the Adam's Peak area.

 Amble around the ‘City of Lights’ and enjoy a little piece of England in the tropics!